lampajr/hyperfoil.github.io/_posts/2021-01-25-hf-beginner-guide-1.md

 title: "Beginner's Guide to Hyperfoil: part 1"
 ---

+## TLDR

+You'll learn how to write a simple Hyperfoil benchmark and run it straight from the CLI.

 > This article is intended to be published on other sites, too - therefore it contains introduction to concepts this blog's readers are probably familiar with.

+## Introduction

 Meet Hyperfoil, a swiss-army knife of web benchmark driver.
 This is an opensource (ASL2.0) tool that sports a set of properties that we could not find in any of the existing load drivers: